letsencrypt/website/content/en/docs/expiration-emails.md

 If you check the certificate currently running on your website, and it shows the correct date, no further action is needed.
-To see a history of issued certificates for your domain, you could search for your domain on certificate transparancy log monitors such as [crt.sh](https://crt.sh/).
+To see a history of issued certificates for your domain, you could search for your domain on certificate transparency log monitors such as [crt.sh](https://crt.sh/).

 # Unsubscribing